-5.5.5 Identification
+5.5.6 Identification

-- 5.5.5.1 The GC-MS provides retention time data and mass spectral data. - 5.5.5.2 Evaluate the chromatogram and spectra for peaks of interest. - 5.5.5 For sample runs NOT used for identification, the case file shall contain at least the following: - Total Ion Chromatogram (TIC) for the corresponding blank.

-- Total Ion Chromatogram (TIC) for the sample. - 5.5.5.4 For sample runs used for identification, the case file shall contain: - Total Ion Chromatogram (TIC) for the corresponding blank. - Total Ion Chromatogram (TIC) for the sample. - Mass spectra and corresponding library search of peaks of interest. - Expanded mass spectra of phenethylamines and other compounds as needed - The requirements are the same for any reference material standards used for identification, or retention time comparison.
+- 5.5.6.1 The GC-MS provides retention time data and mass spectral data. - 5.5.6.2 For sample runs NOT used for identification, the case file shall contain at least the following: - Total Ion Chromatogram (TIC) for the corresponding blank. - Total Ion Chromatogram (TIC) for the sample. - 5.5.6.3 For sample runs used for identification, the case file shall contain: - Total Ion Chromatogram (TIC) for the corresponding blank. - Total Ion Chromatogram (TIC) for the sample. - Mass spectra and corresponding library search of peaks of interest. - Expanded mass spectra of phenethylamines and other compounds as needed. - The requirements are the same for any reference material standards used for identification, or retention time comparison.